MuhammadJawadFasih/ai-journey/README.md

 This repo is built and maintained with help from a Claude Project that already has my voice, stack, and identity kit loaded — so adding the next case is a short conversation, not a rebuild.
-Project name: `[fill in your Claude Project name here]`.
+Project name: `FlyRank ML Internship`.